Rahilsamani/portfolio/README.md

 # Rahil Ahmed's Portfolio Website

 Welcome to the repository for my personal portfolio website.
-This project showcases my skills, projects, and contact information in a professional and visually appealing manner.
+This project showcases my skills, projects, and contact information in a professional and visually appealing manner, with a strong focus on SEO, performance, and user experience.

 ## Table of Contents